 Pinot Meunier is generally best known for its backup role in Champagne – varietal red bottlings of this grape, especially outside of France, are quite unique!

-This varietal Sangiovese bright and dry with fine-grained tannins, though its bright acidity and a long, herbal finish will definitely make you want to take a bite of food.
-Pizza, pasta, or Tuscan-inspired beef, anyone?
+Like a newly blossomed flower, this wine is fresh and aromatic.
+Its bright acidity, serious structure, and long, herbal finish will make you want to take a bite of food.
+Pizza, pasta, or salami and pecorino anyone?

 Sustainable farming practices, hand-harvested, and native yeast fermentation.